Hīkoi

-In 2004, a large hīkoi was organised during the 2004 Foreshore and seabed controversy in opposition to the nationalisation of New Zealand's foreshore and seabed along the coastline.
+In 2004, a large hīkoi was organised during the 2004 foreshore and seabed controversy in opposition to the nationalisation of New Zealand's foreshore and seabed along the coastline.
 Marchers travelled on foot through cities and towns and in motor vehicles in rural areas.

-A hīkoi with between 500 and 700 participants took place in Auckland on 25 May 2009, following an indication by the National government that it would not heed a Royal commission recommendation that the proposed council for the Auckland supercity include dedicated Māori seats.
+A hīkoi with between 500 and 700 participants took place in Auckland on 25 May 2009, following an indication by the National government that it would not heed a royal commission recommendation that the proposed council for the Auckland supercity include dedicated Māori seats.

+The hīkoi mō te Tiriti protesting the Treaty Principles Bill took place in November 2024, with an estimated 42,000 participants.
+It took nine days to reach the parliament grounds in Wellington, with some groups beginning in the Far North and Bluff.
+The Māori queen Nga wai hono i te po joined the protests in Wellington.
+Coinciding with the march was an online petition opposing the bill that received over 200,000 signatures.

+Other local hīkoi are undertaken by people of certain hapū (subtribes) or iwi (tribes) to retrace ancestral or historical routes, to reconnect with their history or land, or to assess conservation impacts.